ckyoga/drupallisting/README.md

 + Point your webserver document root to the "drupallisting" folder

-User Login to this site for managing listing with the following credentials:
+User Login to this site for managing listings with the following credentials:
 - u: listuser
 - p: listlist